Summertime Softball

-Last week I had full permission from my daughter to take my camera (Canon Rebel XS) out at her softball game.
-So I did, and did I ever experiment with night action photography.
+It isn’t often I have full permission from my daughter to take my camera (Canon Rebel XS) to her softball game.
+So when I got the chance I took it, and did I ever experiment with night action sports photography.
 Not easy, but I finally did get the hang of it.
 I set my camera on manual and just played until I got it right.

 The above picture was taken with at 1600 ISO, 5.6 F stop, and a 1/160 shutter speed, 75 mm zoom with a continuous burst with the camera file size at small for a faster response.
 With the exception of the graininess at the high ISO I’m pretty happy with the results.